 Pteridophytes

 This list represents all pteridophyte species known to grow on Moorea.
-Most pictures are of herbarium specimens from the University and Jepson Herbaria at the University of California at Berkeley.
-Since these are perhaps not as useful in the field as pictures of living material, we will attempt to replace these with better photos as they become available.
+Most pictures are of living specimens taken in the field.
+Herbarium specimens from the University and Jepson Herbaria at the University of California at Berkeley were used when field pictures were not available.

 Diagnostic Key to Pteridophytes of Moorea